open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 -   The value of the `rqpcommand` column for the `statement_count` parameter
 -   The value of `rqppriority` column is the current priority.
 You can specify a string value of `MAX`, `HIGH`, `MEDIUM`, or `LOW` as the `priority`.

-**Note:** The `gp_adjust_priority()` function affects only the specified statement.
+> **Note** The `gp_adjust_priority()` function affects only the specified statement.
 Subsequent statements in the same resource queue are run using the queue's normally assigned priority.